 I only own three pairs of shoes – all of which are light-weight:

-- My ballerinas fit perfectly to my dress for more formal occasions (including date nights – yes, we do have those – and weddings).
+- My ballerinas fit perfectly with my dress for more formal occasions (including date nightsโyes, we do have thoseโand weddings).

-I have worn Salomon shoes for years (I’m onto my 4th pair) and found them most suited to the shape of my foot.
+I have worn Salomon shoes for years (I’m onto my fourth pair) and found them most suited to the shape of my foot.
 I’ve also worn Haglofs Trail Fuse GTX for a year.
-A great company that makes good quality footwear, but the shoe sadly was always a bit too narrow for my (relatively narrow) foot (even though I went up a size).
+It’s a great company that makes good quality footwear, but the shoe was always a bit too narrow for my (relatively narrow) foot (even though I went up a size).
 Go figure.

 I also tried Merrell’s well-known Moab Speed GTX – but what a disaster.
 The shoe looked nice and fitted well when I bought it.
-But the upper started ripping after only SIX WEEKS of occasional wear around the city (I hadn’t even used them on a proper hike).
-Even worse though was my absolutely shocking experience with their customer service, which was not only incompetent in handling claims but refused to honour standard consumer warranties (even when contacted by NSW Fair Trading, the Australian organisation intermediating in cases like this).
-Needless to say: I will NEVER EVER purchase ANY Merrell product again.
+But the upper started ripping after only SIX WEEKS of occasional wear around the city (I hadn’t even used them on a proper hike).ย Even worse was my shocking experience with their customer service, which was incompetent in handling claims and refused to honour standard consumer warranties (even when contacted by NSW Fair Trading, the Australian organisation intermediating in cases like this).
+Needless to say, I will NEVER EVER purchase ANY Merrell product again.

 Assessing Ethical and Sustainable Brands